TICsonomics/.github/profile/README.md

 # Web_Platform :european_castle:
 ---
-The Web Platform for this phase is designed to provide users with an interactive platform for analyzing historical data on various cryptocurrencies.
+The Web Platform  is designed to provide users with an interactive platform for analyzing historical data on various cryptocurrencies.
 The web app provides a variety of visualizations and analytical tools that allow users to gain insights into the behavior of different cryptocurrencies over time.

-The web app is built on the [Dash](https://dash.plotly.com/) framework, which is a Python low-code framework for building web applications.
+The web app is built on the * [streamlit](https://www.streamlit.io/) framework, which is a Python low-code framework for building web applications.
 The web app uses a combination of Python, HTML, CSS, and JavaScript to provide users with an interactive and responsive experience.

-These Website will include:
+Features:

 - Interactive price charts for various cryptocurrencies
 - Customizable timeframes for analyzing data